 One such case involves former Florida police officer James Duckett, who faces execution for the rape and strangling death of an 11-year-old girl.
 His lawyers are hoping for a new evidence hearing that they feel could result in his freedom.

 Another Florida prisoner, Kris Maharaj, spent 15 years on death row for the murders of two business partners.
 Maharaj has claimed innocence -- and an alibi -- since the beginning.
-This year a judge granted Maharaj a hearing, set for the fall.
-New witnesses are expected to testify that Maharaj is blameless and the killings were ordered by notorious drug lord Pablo Escobar.
+In November, at a Miami evidence hearing, defense attorneys blamed the killings on hit men directed by notorious drug lord Pablo Escobar.
+A judge eventually is expected to rule on the new evidence.

 In perhaps the most bizarre case of the series, former Army Master Sgt.
 Tim Hennis awaits execution on the U.S. military's death row at Fort Leavenworth, Kansas, for a triple murder in which he was convicted, then acquitted and then convicted again.
 "Tim Hennis is the only person in United States history who's been tried for his life three times after guilty and not guilty verdicts," said Scott Whisnant, whose book "Innocent Victims" was made into a 1996 TV movie.
 Despite Hennis' ultimate conviction, crime scene evidence still sheds doubt on the verdict, including still unidentified DNA which was found under a victim's fingernails.